The Warehouse Studio: Building

-Originally built by the Oppenheimer Brothers in June 1886 as Vancouver's first wholesale grocery business, it also served as Vancouver's City Hall after the city was decimated by fire.
-For most of its 115+ year history the building held a glass factory and storage warehouse for Pilkington Glass Company.
+The studio is within the Oppenheimer Building, a three-story Victorian building recognized as Vancouver's oldest brick building and a landmark of Vancouver's historic Gastown neighborhood.
+Originally built in June 1886 by the Oppenheimer Brothers, it was the location of Vancouver's first and largest wholesale grocery business.
+It also served as the temporary Vancouver City Hall location from 1888 to 1891 after the city was decimated by fire.
+In 1902, the building was purchased by UK glass manufacturer Pilkington Brothers Limited, which utilized it as a glass factory and storage warehouse for many decades.
 The building later fell into terrible disrepair and became abandoned.

 In 1989 the property at 100-102 Powell St. was purchased by Bryan Adams.
 The building at 102 Powell was gutted and converted into a parking lot with green space hidden behind a street front facade.
-The 2nd building, the original Oppenheimer Warehouse on the corner was restored and converted into a three-storey state of the art studio.
-Importantly, Adams was sure to maintain the building's character and charm by preserving the original brick and beam construction.
-The project took nearly a decade to complete.

-In 1998, The Warehouse Studio received a City of Vancouver Heritage Award for outstanding restoration of a historic building.
+The second building, the original Oppenheimer Warehouse on the corner was restored and converted into a 4 room recording facility.
+The studio complex was designed & installed by Ron Obvious.
+Adams worked with Don Stuart Architects to preserve the building's historical character, by preserving the original brick and beam construction.
+The project was completed 4 years later with the studio becoming fully operational in 1995.
+The Warehouse Studio received a City of Vancouver Heritage Award, in 1998.
+For outstanding restoration of a historic building.

 Studios

 Studio 1 - SSL 4072 G+

-On the main floor is a large format analog mixing room with a 72 input Solid State Logic G Series console with Total Recall and Black E Series EQ.
-It also has an isolated recording space and a small lounge and kitchen.

-This console was previously installed in the basement of Bryan Adams' former West Vancouver residence on Mathers Avenue.
+On the main floor is a large-format analog mixing room that includes an isolated recording space and a small lounge and kitchen.
+This studio features a 72-input Solid State Logic G Series console with Total Recall and Black E Series EQ, which was previously installed in the basement of Adams' former West Vancouver residence on Mathers Avenue.
 While he was on tour, Adams would allow other bands to record and mix there until his plan to create a studio complex in the heart of Vancouver could be realized.